Dr Richard Parkinson

 Sydney Neurosurgeon & Minimally Invasive Spine Surgeon

-Dr Richard Parkinson performs spine surgery at Sydney’s leading private hospitals.
+A/Prof Richard Parkinson operates at Sydney’s leading private hospitals.

-Dr Richard Parkinson consults and operates from Sydney’s most advanced neurosurgical and spine surgery hospitals, including St Vincent’s Private Hospital, Prince of Wales Private Hospital and The Mater Hospital.
+He consults and operates from Sydney’s most advanced neurosurgical and spinal surgery hospitals, including St Vincent’s Private Hospital, Prince of Wales Private Hospital and The Mater Hospital.
+These hospitals have specialised neurosurgical facilities, including cutting-edge imaging equipment, neurosurgical navigation systems, dedicated and well-trained theatre staff, and physical rehabilitation services.

-Pioneer in in Minimally Invasive & Endoscopic Spine Surgery.
+Pioneer in Minimally Invasive & Endoscopic Spine Surgery.

 Minimally Invasive Spinal Surgery (MISS) is a surgical approach used to treat various spinal conditions with less disruption to the surrounding tissues compared to traditional open surgery, which involves a large cut to gain access to the spine.